 Q – How do I go about filing insurance with the PUCO?

-A – You will need to contact your insurance company and they must submit the necessary forms.
-This process is outlined in the Ohio Motor Carrier Safety Guidebook.
+A – You will need to contact your insurance company and have them electronically file the necessary forms with the PUCO.

 Q – As an insurance agent, my client purchased insurance for their commercial motor vehicle.
 What forms do I need to provide the PUCO to notify you of the changes?